-Transactions will be subject to audit by the purchasing department, the controller's department, internal audit and State of Iowa auditors.
+Transactions will be subject to audit by procurement services, the controller's department, internal audit and State of Iowa auditors.

 VII.
 Transaction reconciliation

 The on-line reconciliation system receives daily electronic transmissions from the credit card company showing posted card transactions by cardholder.